silverstripe/cwp/docs/en/management_services/helpdesk.md

 This is used if you wish to change an instance's size (ie, small, medium, or large) or the disaster recovery level (backups, passive or active).

-There maybe costs involved so this requires the approval of a technical contact.
+There maybe costs involved so this requires the approval of an ITC or PTC.

 #### Deploy UAT to production

 This ticket is used to deploy the exact code (not page content or files) that exist on the UAT environment to the production environment.
 In other words, update the live site.

-This is deemed a "dangerous" action and requires the approval of a technical contact.
+This is deemed a "dangerous" action and requires the approval of an ITC or PTC.

 #### General